+--agent-uuid

-Command-Line Format agen agent-uuid
+Command-Line Format agent-uuid Permitted Values Туре string

-Option-File Format agent-uuid

-Permitted Values

-Туре string

 Specify the agent UUID.
 A UUID is automatically generated for each agent during installation, with the UUID automatically added to the configuration.
 You can generate a new UUID using the agent-generate-uuid command line option.